 Flax meal.
 As the name suggests, flax meal is made from ground flaxseeds.
 Therefore, it has the same nutrition and provides nearly the same benefits.
 By the way, the earliest evidence of humans using flax is dated to the Upper Paleolithic, 30 thousand years ago.

-(Which not only makes it good for keto but also makes it a genuine Paleo food.)
+(Which not only makes flax meal good for keto diet but also makes it a genuine Paleo food.)

 It has a coarse texture and is not suitable for all recipes.

 Hazelnut flour.
 One more nut-based flour, it’s basically the same as almond flour but is not that popular.
 Its benefits are pretty much similar to the benefits of its one and only ingredient, hazelnuts.

 Best used for everything from bread to cakes.

 Pecan flour.
 It pairs well with savory and spicy flavors, but some ketoers use it even for sweet baking.
 It’s coarse, and, as for me, a little bit pricey.